-Dog Hollow State Forest (Cortland #16) encompasses 723 acres and is located in the towns of Cuyler and Truxton in Northeastern Cortland County.
-Popular recreational activities in Dog Hollow include hiking, hunting, trapping, fishing, bird watching, and snowmobiling.
+Dog Hollow State Forest encompasses 723 acres and is located in the towns of Cuyler and Truxton in Northeastern Cortland County.
+Popular recreational activities in Dog Hollow include hiking (informal, no trails), hunting, trapping, fishing, bird watching, trapping and snowmobiling.

 The land that is now known as Dog Hollow State Forest was sold to the State of New York in 1963 and 1964 to undergo reforestation.
 Dog Hollow State Forest, like many of New York's State Forests, was once cleared and farmed by European settlers and Revolutionary War Veterans.
 Unfortunately, the soils common in the area are relatively steep and acidic.
 As such, the ground is not fit for intensive farming.
 When combined with harsh winters and a short growing season, it is quite understandable that farmers abandoned these lands in pursuit of greener pastures in the Midwest.
 In order to reduce soil erosion, protect water quality, provide forest products and recreational opportunities, the State of New York started acquiring property during the 1930's and planted many trees on it.

 The Department of Environmental Conservation, under Article 9, Titles 5 and 7 of the Environmental Conservation Law, has been given authorization to manage lands acquired outside the Adirondack and Catskill Parks.
 Management, as defined by these laws, includes watershed protection, the production of timber and other forest products, recreation and kindred purposes.
 Between the years 1964 and 1967, over 49,500 trees were planted in Dog Hollow by Department employees and Camp Georgetown crews.
 This land has been restored to forest and today provides diverse ecological, economic, and recreational services.